flipt-io/flipt-client-sdks/flipt-client-ruby/README.md

 ### Automated Build

 1. Build and copy the dynamic library to the `flipt-client-ruby/lib/ext` directory.
+This will also build and install the `flipt_client` gem on your local machine.
 You can do this by running the following command from the root of the repository:

-    ```bash

     ```bash
     make ruby